Analysis | Four months later, there’s been little political accountability for the Capitol riot

 “Right from the start, it was zero threat,” Trump said, speaking of the events that day.
 “Look, they went in.
 They shouldn’t have done it.
 Some of them went in and they’re — they’re hugging and kissing the police and the guards.
 You know, they had great relationships.
 A lot of the people were waved in and then they walked in and they walked out.”

-This conflation of Trump’s support with support for police officers was something that Fanone called out specifically, even as he admitted that he’d been “susceptible” to Trump’s pro-police rhetoric.
+This conflation of Trump’s support with support for police officers was something Fanone called out specifically, even as he admitted he’d been “susceptible” to Trump’s pro-police rhetoric.

-“To have a group of individuals or, you know, someone who had espoused to be a law and order official or a law and order president and then experience what I experienced on the 6th, which I believe resulted from the rhetoric that was being used in the weeks leading up to January 6th?” he said.
+“To have a group of individuals or, you know, someone who had espoused to be a law-and-order official or a law-and-order president, and then experience what I experienced on the 6th, which I believe resulted from the rhetoric that was being used in the weeks leading up to January 6th?” he said.
 “I mean, that was difficult to come to terms with.”

 In the wake of the attack, hundreds of those who participated have been arrested and await trial.
 Federal law enforcement officials have identified several distinct groups, members of which allegedly worked in concert to attack the building and foment violence.
 There’s been a broad, largely successful effort to track the members of the mob and hold them to account for their actions that day.

-What’s been less successful has been the effort at any sort of political accountability.
+What has been less successful has been the effort at any sort of political accountability.
 Yes, Trump was impeached for his role in stoking the rioters’ anger with his dishonest rhetoric and in drawing them to Washington in the first place.
 That impeachment resulted in an unprecedented rebuke from his own party — but ultimately, in an acquittal, given the two-thirds requirement for conviction.

 As was often the case during his presidency, members of Trump’s party had closed ranks around him in the months after the election.
 As Trump insisted without evidence that the election had somehow been stolen from him — it wasn’t — Republicans either tried to spin those claims to their advantage or went all-in to agree.